ringo-framework/ringo/docs/source/architecture.rst

    to access the item.

-To answer these two questions the permission system of Ringo is a combination of concepts of the permission system known from the Unix file system and a roles based permission system.
+To answer these two questions the permission system of Ringo is a combination of concepts of the permission system known from the `Unix file system  <http://http://en.wikipedia.org/wiki/File_system_permissions>`_ and a
+`roles based permission system <http://http://en.wikipedia.org/wiki/Role-based_access_control>`_.

 The Unix file system part answers the first question: Who is allowed?
 Therefor every item in the system inherited from the :ref:`mixin_owned` stores